just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Artificial-Intelligence-and-Machine-Learning.rst

     Here are some exercises and experiments to try:
     <ol>
-    <li style="margin-bottom: 5px;">First, just to make sure everything is working properly, do the tutorial by clicking on the "Let's Go!" button.
+    <li style="margin-bottom: 5px;">Do the tutorial by clicking on the "Let's Go!" button.
 The tutorial will lead you through creating the model that you saw in the demo video (hand up, funny face).</li>
-    <li style="margin-bottom: 5px;">Next, tweak the model by replacing the GIFs with sounds, creating your own sounds.</li>
+    <li style="margin-bottom: 5px;">Tweak the model by replacing the GIFs with sounds, creating your own sounds.</li>
-    <li style="margin-bottom: 5px;">Next, customize a model with your own inputs and outputs.</li>
+    <li style="margin-bottom: 5px;">Customize a model with your own inputs and outputs.</li>
-    <li style="margin-bottom: 5px;">Here's an experiment to try:  Does it take more training cycles to train a model to distinguish between (left-hand-up, right-hand-up) than a model that distinguishes between (hand-up, no-hand-up)? </li>
+    <li style="margin-bottom: 5px;">Here's an experiment to try:  Does it take more training cycles to train a model to distinguish between left-hand-up/right-hand-up than a model that distinguishes between hand-up/no-hand-up? </li>
     <li style="margin-bottom: 5px;"><b>Facial recognition?</b> Pair up with one or two of your classmates and explore whether the network can be trained to distinguish between your faces.
       </li><li>Design your own experiment(s) with or without classmates.
 For example, can you find two or three inputs that the machine cannot distinguish between no matter how many learning cycles you do?
     </li></ol>